kevin-ivy/readme-maker/README.md

   ## Installation

   * Clone the repository to your local machine.
-  * Create a new directory for your personal use.
+  * (Optional) Create a new directory for your personal use.
-  * Copy the contents of the cloned repo into your new directory.
+  * (Optional) Copy the contents of the cloned repo into your new directory.

   ## Usage